seamlesspay/seamlesspay-ios/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open `Demo.xcodeproj` from the `./Example/Demo` directory.

 ## Installation